shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

 demonstrated how Linux cannot instantaneously wake up your process at the desired time due to hardware + scheduling latency (a.k.a. wake-up latency).
 On a Raspberry Pi 4, I measured the wake-up latency to be up to 130 microseconds (0.13 ms).
-This means when ``clock_nanosleep`` returns, it could be up to 130 microseconds after ``next_wakeup_time_``.
-This was not accounted for in the previous example.
+This means when ``clock_nanosleep`` returns, it could be late by up to 130 microseconds.
+Although the wakeup latency is close to 0 for the vast majority of the time, RT applications always need to account for the worst case.
+This was not considered in the previous example.
 The more realistic situation is shown in *Figure 3a*, where the gray boxes now denotes the wake-up latency.
 As shown in the figure, the actual start time of the loop iteration may be delayed by the maximum wake-up latency.
 This may not be tolerable for RT systems that cannot tolerate high jitter on the wake-up time.

 To reduce this jitter, we can employ the method shown in *Figure 3b*: instead of sleeping until the next millisecond, the code subtracts the wake-up latency